supercollider/supercollider/README_LINUX.md

-Suppose you're compiling SC only for use on your machine (that is, you aren't cross-compiling or packaging SC for distribution).
-In that case, you can turn on the NATIVE flag to enable CPU-specific optimizations:
+Suppose you're compiling SC only for use on your machine (that is, you aren't packaging SC for distribution).
+In that case, you can turn on the NATIVE option `ON` to enable CPU-specific optimizations:

 ``` sh